verrazzano/verrazzano/examples/multicluster/README.md

 **NOTE:** All files and paths in this document are relative to `<VERRAZZANO_HOME>/examples/multicluster`.

+Complete the following sections prior to running the multicluster examples.

 ### Multicluster installation

-Complete the following sections prior to running the multicluster examples.

 1. Install Verrazzano on two separate Kubernetes clusters following the [installation instructions](https://verrazzano.io/docs/setup/install/installation/):
    * On one cluster, install Verrazzano using the `dev` profile; this is known as the `admin` cluster.
-   * On the other cluster, install Verrazzano using the `managed-cluster` profile;, this is known as the `managed cluster`.
+   * On the other cluster, install Verrazzano using the `managed-cluster` profile; this is known as the `managed cluster`.
 The `managed-cluster` profile contains only the components that are required on a managed cluster.

 2. Create the environment variables `KUBECONFIG_ADMIN` and `KUBECONFIG_MANAGED1` and point them to the `kubeconfig` file for the `admin` and `managed cluster`, respectively.